 A 1998 study conducted by Colorado State University researchers which was published in the American Journal of Epidemiology uncovered a higher prevalence of sinus cancer and nasal tumors in dogs that live with smokers as compared to those who live in a smoke-free home.
 The study showed that the sinus or nasal tumors were particularly common among breeds with long noses such as German Shepherds and Retrievers.
 Sadly, the pooches which have developed the disease rarely survive more than a year.

 In addition, the same research revealed higher rates of lung cancer in dogs with short to medium noses like Bulldogs and Boxers that live with smoking owners.
 Because of the breeds’ shorter nasal passages, it is easier for cancer-causing particles to reach their lungs.

 Another research study published in the same journal found that pooches living in smoking households tend to have a 60% higher risk of lung cancer.

 A Tufts University study conducted in 2002 revealed that cats living with smokers are twice as likely to develop malignant lymphoma, a cancer that occurs in the lymph nodes and that is fatal to three out of four cats within 12 months of developing it.

 What You Can Do

 Exposing your family and pets to secondhand smoke will definitely not improve their health.
 If you are a smoker but want to protect your loved ones as you work your way up to giving up smoking, try the following safety measures.

-· Buy a high-quality air purifying product to lessen toxic loads in your home.
+- Buy a high-quality air purifier to lessen toxic loads in your home.

-· Try changing your clothes right after smoking or airing it out outside.
+- Try changing your clothes right after smoking or airing them out outside.